ablin42/piano/README.md

 # Piano

-> -A simple piano app in javascript, playable by either clicking on keys or using the keyboard
+> A simple piano app in javascript, playable by either clicking on keys or using the keyboard